johnmcfarlane/papers/c++/error-handling.md

 }
 ```

-In contrast with `sanitized_run`, `unsanitized_run` does a lot of validating of data.
+In contrast with `sanitized_run`, `unsanitized_run` does a lot of validating of data
+and little else.

+Like ingested poison, .
+This can be seen as analogous to digestion:
+External matter is ingested, harmful or unwanted matter is rejected,
+and if anything remains, it is accepted into the organism and processed.

+It may be difficult to determine until quite far in the process whether input is well-formed.

+It essentially does nothing else.
 Even if the users of the program are 'friendly', they may make mistakes which the
-program developer(s) did not anticipate.
+program developer did not anticipate.
 Out-of-bounds errors, invalid pointers and
 past-the-end iterators may all result if the possible violations by the user of the
 End User Contract are not tested.